Men's Volleyball Staff

 Assistant Coach: Connor Wexter

-Connor Wexter will begin his fourth season as an assistant coach at Loyola University Chicago in 2019.
+Connor Wexter will begin his fifth season as an assistant coach at Loyola University Chicago in 2020.
 Prior to his current post on Mark Hulse’s staff at Loyola, the New Lenox, Ill., native spent two years as a graduate assistant coach at Carthage, where he also had a standout career as a player.

 Wexter has also served as a coach for USA Volleyball, working for Future Select A1 at the High Performance Championships in Fort Lauderdale, Florida and for A3 in suburban Vernon Hills, Ill.
 During the summer of 2018, he will coach Youth A1 at High Performance Championships in Tulsa, Okla., and again work with Select A3 in Vernon Hills.